d4n3sh/thedaneshproject/content/posts/2009-04-09-p1-w1max-ds300-modem-admin-password-revealed.md

 The excitement was cut short.
 P1 jumped in and pushed out a new firmware update which  locked all users out of their DS300 modem once again.
 Including me 🙁 (was just about to port forward)

 Users started to rant about being locked out of their own modem, it was a good point.
-P1 came back saying that tech in the DS300 was US military owned and the license prevented users from accessing it. hahahahha&#8230;..
+P1 came back saying that tech in the DS300 was US military owned and the license prevented users from accessing it. hahahahha.....

-Few days passed&#8230;. and bam!!
+Few days passed.... and bam!!
 Admin password  leaked again.

 This time  on purpose I guess.
 Why?